twrecked/hass-aarlo/README.md

 presents customizable camera information on the camera feed.
 It was influenced by the _Arlo_ web interface camera view.

-*This piece is optional, `aarlo` will work with the standard Lovelace cards.*
+*This piece is optional, _Aarlo_ will work with the standard Lovelace cards.*

 <a name="2fa"></a>
 ## 2FA

-`aarlo` supports 2-factor authentication.
+_Aarlo_ supports 2-factor authentication.

-To check if you need to enable 2FA, log in to _Arlo_ using your Home Assistant account and see if it sends you a verification code.
-If it does, you will need to provide a mechanism to get this code, choose one of the following:
+To check if you need to enable 2FA, log in to actual _Arlo_ website using your _Home Assistant_ account and see if it sends you a verification code.
+If it does, you will need to provide a mechanism to get this code, choose one of the
+following:

 <a name="2fa-automatic"></a>
 ### IMAP